syoyo/tinygltf/README.md

 See `tests/fuzzer` for details.

+After running fuzzer on Ryzen9 3950X a week, at least `LoadASCIIFromString` looks safe except for out-of-memory error in Fuzzer.
+We may be better to introduce bounded memory size checking when parsing glTF data.

 ## Third party licenses

 * json.hpp : Licensed under the MIT License <http://opensource.org/licenses/MIT>.
 Copyright (c) 2013-2017 Niels Lohmann <http://nlohmann.me>.